seancabrera/react-neighborhood-map/README.md

 The goal of this project was to build a neighborhood map using React, Google Maps and a 3rd party data API.
 I chose to use FourSquare as the 3rd party API.

-The app shows bars in Waikiki recommended from FourSquare.
+The app shows restaurants in Colorado Springs recommended from FourSquare.
 Selecting a bar either in the list view or on the map will show additional details of the bar

 ## Live Demo
 https://react-neighborhood-map-b1cc1abb1146.herokuapp.com/